open5e/open5e/source/monsters/tome-of-beasts/M/mallqui.rst

-**Xeric Aura.** All creatures within 20 feet of the mallqui must succeed on a DC 15 Constitution saving throw or take 11 (2d10) necrotic damage and gain a level of exhaustion.
+**Xeric Aura.** All creatures within 20 feet of the mallqui must succeed on a DC 15 Constitution saving throw or take 11 (2d10) necrotic damage and gain a level of :ref:`srd:exhaustion`.
 A creature becomes immune to the mallqui’s xeric aura for the next 24 hours after making a successful save against it.